naikymen/pipettin-grbl-alpha/bin/README.md

 # mongodb 3.2.12 binaries

-Compiled for 32-bit Raspbian in the Raspberry Pi 4.
+Mongo compiled for 32-bit Raspbian in the Raspberry Pi 4.
+Unfortunately, the apt version did not work out for us.

 See notes at `gui/README.md`.